austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Finally deployed to heroku.
 Added buy and sell buttons because I realized that without them it is essentially unplayable on mobile.

 **Thoughts**: Deploying a flask app with create-react-app was quite frankly a terrible experience.
 In the future, I should start from a boilerplate.
 Maybe use django instead of flask.
 The web app is really coming together.
 Still some needed formatting on mobile, but nothing major.

+### Day 185: November 28, 2017

+**Today's Progress**: Tinkered with responsive svg formatting to improve experience on mobile.

+**Thoughts**: It would be a lot easier if I could open up developer tools on mobile.
+I should look and see if there is an app for that...I'm sure there is, and it would save me a lot of dev time.